tuftsceeo/AI-Puppy/README.md

 ## Important Resources and Maintenance
 - ### Software/Dependencies
     With the 2025 update, most of the code is self-contained.
-However, certain libraries are still imported so if new issues appear with the site, it is likely that these resouces have become deprecated:
+However, certain libraries are still imported so if new issues appear with the site, it is likely that these resources have become deprecated:

     - [Micro Repl Version 0.8.2](https://cdn.jsdelivr.net/npm/micro-repl@0.8.2/serial.js)
     - [2025.2.1 Pyscript](https://pyscript.net/releases/2025.2.1/core.js)